dacort/cargo-crates/README.md

 Cargo crates share a common set of patterns that make them easy to use.

 - Each crate is associated with a specific API.
-- Authentication is provide via environment variables.
+- Authentication is provided via environment variables.
 - Parameters are provided to the container at runtime.

 For example, to extract sleep data from the Oura API you would run a container like this: